 Professionally, Mary has eighteen years of design experience, across multiple bioregions.
 She established the first company in Western New York, Gaiatecture Design Studio (now Mary Golden | Design Studio), after graduating in 2002 with a master’s degree in Architecture from the University at Buffalo merging innovative architectural and interior solutions with natural building practices.
 The company specialized in natural building technologies and clay finish plasters and evolved in 2013 to include sustainable, custom interiors and hybrid projects that integrated mainstream materials and ecological systems.
 Interior design services focused on high end custom residential, small scale commercial, retail and restaurant clientele.

 MO:KI Research Website

 In the News

-Students combine technology and design to help others
+Students lean into technology and design to improve the environment

 Peace.
 Relaxation.
 Nature Inspired by the serene fifty acre site the client, a stone sculptor and landscape designer, requested that the interior of his home exude the same tranquility as the...